Udit8348/RUST/README.md

 - when you build a project for the first time, cargo saves the working verions of deps in `.lock` file
 - if there is a breaking update, then it will not be added to the project, thanks to `.lock` file

 ## Crates
 - `rand` is an exmple crate we could use, rng is not part of rust std lib
 - adding a new crate:
 	- add crate and version to the `.toml` file
 	- add the `use` statment to the `.rs` file

 ## Variables and Mutability
+- use snake_case
+- use SCREAMING_SNAKE_CASE for constants
 - use `let`
 	- `let` and other *statements* do not have a return value (as in C)
 	- therefore `let x = y = 6;` is invalid in rust